 USS Pueblo – The only US Naval Ship still held captive by another nation.

 Juche Tower – The tallest stone tower in the world it represents the eternally burning Korean Juche Ideology.
-Visit to the top is 40RMB for a panoramic view of the city
+Visit to the top is 40RMB or 5 euros for a panoramic view of the city

 Visit Kwangbok department store – here we can buy locally made items and exchange our foreign currency into local DPRK Won